 Are you interested in chemistry lessons but not yet sure if you want to take a science-related course in higher education?
-If this is the case, taking summer courses in Edmonton and other Canadian cities might help you come up with a decision.
+If this is the case, taking summer courses in Edmonton, chemistry lessons in Calgary, and chemistry courses in Vancouver that might help you come up with a decision.

 Summer schools in Canada have several science-based camps that involve experiments that may develop your interest in getting a chemistry course in universities.
 Besides that, you will also get to have a peek on what life is like inside the campus.

 Chemistry is not an easy subject.
 It deals with a lot of formulas, theories, numbers, equations and the likes.
 With that, a lot of students are having a hard time grasping every chemistry lessons in school.
 Fortunately, private tutoring sessions are available to help them look at this subject from a different angle.